High-Fidelity Diffusion Face Swapping with ID-Constrained Facial Conditioning: Conclusion

 In this paper, we enhance diffusion-based face swapping by carefully decoupling two types of facial conditioning: identity and attribute.
 We train the diffusion model using an identity-constrained scheme with attribute tuning to address identity-attribute imbalance introduced by condition completion.
 Experimental results demonstrate that our approach significantly improves face swapping, effectively preserving both input identity and attributes.

 Notably, face swapping is a specific instance of general conditional generation.
 Identity preservation and customization~\cite{ruiz2023dreambooth, ye2023ipadapter,li2023gligen} are crucial in these tasks.
 Our decoupled condition injection and identity-constrained approach could serve as a foundation for studies on general tasks, as it addresses a particular instance of multi-condition injection.
-Intuitively, these interactions among conditions exist in broader image generation, requiring further exploration.
 We intend to delve deeper into this line of methods, generalizing them to more applications.